API Reference

 Attachments are related files, embedded in the PDF itself.
 They can be specified through <link rel=attachment> elements to add resources globally or through regular links with <a rel=attachment> to attach a resource that can be saved by clicking on said link.
 The title attribute can be used as description of the attachment.

-The generation of PDF/A documents (A-1b, A-2b, A-3b and A-4b) is supported.
+The generation of PDF/A documents (A-1b, A-2b, A-3b, A-4b, A-2u, A-3u and A-4u) is supported.
 However, the generated documents are not guaranteed to be valid, and users have the responsibility to check that they follow the rules listed by the related specifications.
 The major rules to follow are to include a PDF identifier, to check the PDF version, and to avoid anti-aliasing for images using image-rendering: crisp-edges.

 The generation of PDF/UA documents (UA-1) is supported.
 However, the generated documents are not guaranteed to be valid, and users have the responsibility to check that they follow the rules listed by the related specifications.
 The main constraint is to use a correct HTML structure to avoid inconsistencies in the PDF structure.